INFORMATION ON EACH OF THE GRADE LEVELS CLASSES IS AVAILABLE ON THE LEFTHAND MENU.

 In grade three, more instructional time is placed on developing comprehension strategies that can be applied across the curriculum.
 Vocabulary skills include the understanding of word parts, the meaning of words and the correct reading and usage of multi-syllable words.
 Students extend oral and written responses to selections they read.

-In grades four and five, students learn to apply higher-level thinking skills to better understand and connect with material they are reading.
+In grade four, students learn to apply higher-level thinking skills to better understand and connect with material they are reading.
 Longer selections and novels provide challenge and enrichment.
 Silent reading comprehension is measured more frequently as students “read to learn” in all subject areas.

 The three curricular reading programs that the Reading Resource Specialists support include the following five areas of reading instruction, which are appropriate to grade level and ongoing assessment.